digama0/frat/README.md

   * If `-v` is specified, the LRAT file is passed directly to `lratchk`.
     Omitting `LRATFILE` and specifying `-v` is a way to verify FRAT files without otherwise generating output.

+  * If `-c` is specified (requires `LRATFILE`), comment lines from the original FRAT file will be transmitted to the `LRATFILE`.
+This is a good way to align important points in the proof with the output, but it is disabled by default since some LRAT checkers don't support comments.

   This is the main subcommand you want to use, if you are a solver developer producing FRAT files.